achreftlili/achreftlili.github.io/_posts/2015-08-23-Ajaxify-Knp-Bundle-pagination.md

     //this is our main query that select our result data
     $query = $this->getDoctrine()->getManager()->createNativeQuery("select id ,prenom,nom ,email,adresse,tel from contact inner join "
-            . "(select id from contact  order by $sort $direction limit ? offset ?) as contact" . " using (id)", $rsm);
+            . "(select id from contact  order by id asc limit ? offset ?) as contact" . " using (id)", $rsm);
                 $query->setParameter(1, $limit);
                 $query->setParameter(2, $offset);